exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

  - Euler's Formula
  - Convergents to Square Root 2

-These are the 4 official custom theories (as of 24th November 2022).
+These are the 4 current official custom theories.
+More custom theories will eventually be released, and we will update this portion of the guide when they do so.

 ### Coasting